 The situation is more complex for continuous features, as different feature values have different probabilities of being observed in polymorphisms.
 Thus one weight cannot suffice.
 For a continuous feature c, which is associated with a score vc (e.g. PWM change), we will calculate feature weights for each vc.
-In particular, we will discretize at each value and compute wcvc using (2).
+In particular, we will discretize at each value and compute wcvc using eqn.
+(2).
 Now, when we come to evaluate the continuous feature c for a particular variant, we calculate its weighted value using the actual vc corresponding to the variant.